AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: OTA Test and Discussion

-In this subsection, we compare the performance of the offline trained FC-DNN and ComNet receivers in OTA tests.
+In this subsection, we compare the experimental results of the offline-trained FC-DNN and ComNet receivers in the OTA tests.

-The two receivers are trained offline under the EXP channel model since it is more similar to the abovementioned three test scenarios mentioned in Section \ref{Implementation_details} than SUI-5 channel model.
-The conventional LMMSE method is used as the baseline.
-As can be seen from Table. \ref{table_ber}, the LMMSE method achieves better BER performance than the two AI-aided OFDM receivers in all scenarios, and the FC-DNN receiver slightly outperforms the ComNet receiver.
+The two receivers are trained offline under the EXP(5) channel model.
+The Online LMMSE is used as the baseline.
+As shown in Table \ref{table_ber}, the LMMSE method achieves better BER performance than the two AI-aided OFDM receivers in all scenarios and the FC-DNN receiver slightly outperforms the ComNet receiver.
+The mismatch phenomenon is observed.

-The main reason is that the three OTA scenarios have limited transmission distances and obstacles, which lead to simple channel realizations.
-We establish a 2-ray channel model that consists of two paths with the unvaried power proportion and random phase, which is a subset of the EXP channel, to simulate the real channel and the test results show that the LMMSE, FC-DNN and ComNet receivers have similar simulation performance as in the OTA test.
-The AI-aided OFDM receivers may not show their advantages in the abovementioned simple real channels since they are designed to deal with nonlinear and complex channel conditions by using nonlinear functions.

-To verify this discovery, we remove the nonlinear ReLU activation function of the SD subnet of the ComNet, which is called linear SD in the rest of the paper, and test its OTA performance in the same three scenarios.
-Table \ref{SD} shows that the ComNet with linear SD outperforms that with the original nonlinear SD and is better than the LMMSE method.
-The OTA results above indicate the superiority and flexibility of a model-driven network to achieve better performance than the conventional methods and a data-driven network in practical implementation by combining communication expert knowledge.
-In the following online training test, we use the ComNet with linear SD since the OTA scenarios are simple.
-Notably, it is extendable for SwitchNet to include both linear SD and nonlinear SD by simplying adding one more trainable parameter like $\alpha$ to adapt to both simple and complex channels, and we leave that for future research.

-Some effects of imperfections in practical implementions, such as antenna directions, system synchronization error, and difference between real channel and channel models, are not considered during offline training phase.
-As a result, the offline well-trained AI receivers cannot perform well in real environments due to mismatch, which suggests the necessity to consider possible situations that may occur in implementation during the offline training phase to ensure OTA performance, especially for a data-driven network that relies on training data and combine no expert knowledge.
+The offline OTA data from the SISO system with 153.6 MHz sampling rate are used for test to investigate the aforementioned issue, and Table \ref{SD} shows the result.
+The Online LMMSE is better than FC-DNN in Scenario 1 but worse in others.
+The ComNet shows the best performance in all scenarios, and this performance verifies that the channel realization in our online video transmission system is simple due to low sampling rate.
+We also find that the nonlinear activation should be removed because the LS or LMMSE CE and ZF SD can perform well in the real-time video transmission.
+The nonlinear activation is unnecessary in simple channel condition and may worsen the BER performance because of its redundant complexity.

+In summary, the expert knowledge in wireless communications is helpful when analyzing the effectiveness of the AI-aided methods.
+The simple channel realizations of our online video transmission system in the OTA test still lead to the performance gap between simulation and practice.